DavidVasilev1/fastpages/_posts/2022-11-15-PBL-binary.md

 layout: default
 description: A Binary Math illustrative application using HTML, Liquid, and JavaScript.
 permalink: /binary
-tags: [html, liquid, Javascript, Tri 2 Assignments, Trimester 2, Markdown]
+categories: [Html, Liquid, Javascript, Tri 2 Assignments, Trimester 2, Markdown]
 ---

 <!-- Hack 1: add a character display to text when 8 bits, determine if printable or not printable -->